saojs/sao/docs/create.md

 Output tip if files are generated successfully, when there's no [post hook](#post-hook) it will be `true` by default.

+The tip is basically telling user that the process has done and whether they should `cd` into the generated folder.

 ### Life Hooks

 #### post hook